OpenDSA/OpenDSA/Doc/source/Configuration.rst

   name for the chapter.
 * To **remove a chapter** and all of its modules from your book, right click on the chapter, then click "Delete".
-* To **add a module** to your book, click and drag a module from the Available pane and drop it in the Included pane in the desired chapter.
+* To **add a module** to your book, left-click and hold and drag a module from the Available pane and drop it (release your left mouse button) in the Included pane in the desired chapter.
 You can select multiple modules by holding Ctrl (Mac: ⌘) and clicking on the desired modules.
 To select multiple sequentially listed modules, click on the first module, then hold Shift and click on the last module.
 * To **remove a module** from your book, right click on the module in the Included pane, then click "Remove".
 * **Reorder chapters and modules** in your book using drag-and-drop.
 The order of the chapters and modules in the Included pane will be the order of the chapters and modules in your book.